-A hearty broth, great for the winter months.
+A hearty potato mushroom broth, great for the winter months.
 The sweet potato, mushrooms, and leeks add their own distinctive notes to the underlying beef stock.
 Though don’t underestimate the contribution of the roasted garlic.

 I have become a fan of using egg yolks as a thickener.
 Whisk them into a 1/2 cup of cold stock and add that to the soup towards the end of the process.
 Using egg yolks results in a velvety soup texture, quite different from that resulting from using cornflour.